brwr/thinkster-django-angular-tutorial/chapter06.md

 Because each `Account` can have many `Post` objects, we need to set up a many-to-one relation.

-The way to do this in Django is with using a `ForeignKey` field to associate each `Post` with a `Account`.
+The way to do this in Django is with a `ForeignKey` field to associate each `Post` with a `Account`.

 Django is smart enough to know the foreign key we've set up here should be reversible.
 That is to say, given a `Account`, you should be able to access that user's `Post`s.
 In Django these `Post` objects can be accessed through `Account.post_set` (not `Account.posts`).